owulveryck/blog/content/post/securing-the-api-with-JWT.md

 - go
 - API
 - simple_iaas
-title: Securing the API with JWT (in GO)
+title: Securing the API (in GO)
 type: post
 ---

 I've created a [couple of posts](http://blog.owulveryck.info/tags/simple-iaas/) about creating an API (mainly in GO).
 By now, the API is open.
-Now I will implement a basic authentication mechanism with a little help from [JWT](http://jwt.io)
+Now I will implement a basic authentication and accreditation mechanism with a little help from [JWT](http://jwt.io)

 # What is a Json Web Token